Death of Nina Mackay

-WPC Nina Alexandra Mackay was a police officer serving with London's Metropolitan Police Service who was fatally stabbed on 24 October 1997 by a man with paranoid schizophrenia she was attempting to arrest.
+WPC Nina Alexandra Mackay Elizabeth Emblem, was a police officer serving with London's Metropolitan Police Service who was fatally stabbed on 24 October 1997 by a man with paranoid schizophrenia she was attempting to arrest.
 She is the only female police officer in Great Britain to have been stabbed to death while on duty and her killing was the first of a female officer since the murder of Yvonne Fletcher in 1984.

 Background

 Mackay was from Essex, the only daughter of Sidney MacKay, a former chief superintendent with the Metropolitan Police Service.
 She attended Davenant Foundation School, Loughton, Essex from 1983 to 1990.

 Mackay joined the Metropolitan Police and served in the service's Territorial Support Group for five years until her death.

 Death

 On 24 October 1997, Mackay went with colleagues to a property in Arthingworth Street in Stratford, east London, to arrest a man who was in breach of bail conditions.

 After removing her protective vest for ease of movement and then forcing entry into the bedsit, Mackay led her colleagues into the hallway, where she was confronted by a man armed with a knife with a seven-and-a-half-inch blade.
 He stabbed the officer once in the abdomen.
 She was taken to hospital by ambulance but died two hours later from her injuries.
 The suspect was arrested and later charged with her murder.